cognitedata/cognite-sdk-js/CONTRIBUTING.md

 Documentation is also built and deployed from the release branch.
 If the code snippets have changed, a pr is made to the service contracts repo.

-If you really want to not release everything from main, you may have to merge the pull request from `release` with a merge commit (new hash), possibly rebase and force push to main, and maybe move release tags manually.

 ## Patching older major versions

 If you need to backport a fix to a previous MAJOR version of a package,